• Skip to primary navigation

 Instructions

 • Cut pork into 2 inch cubes and place into a bowl.
 Add ½ cup sherry and 2 tablespoons of soy sauce.
-Marinade for at least 30 minutes.
+Marinate for at least 30 minutes.

 • Important: If using bamboo skewers, pre-soak in water for at least 30 minutes.